 The Academic module is suitable for university entrance at undergraduate and postgraduate level and for professional registration.

 The General Training module is suitable for the purposes of immigration to an English-speaking country and for people wishing to train or study below degree level.

-For further information on the IELTS exam, please look at our links on the right of this page (or below on mobile devices).
+For further information on the IELTS exam, please follow the links below:

 The ELTC regularly runs courses to help students prepare for the IELTS exam.

-To find out more about our upcoming courses, please visit http://www.shef.ac.uk/eltc/part-time
+To find out more about our upcoming courses, please visit our part-time courses page.

 There are also some very useful materials online to help you find out more about the IELTS test and practice before you take your exam:

-- Registration for each test date closes 5 days before the test.
+- Registration for each test date closes 5 days before the test for paper based exams and 3 days before the test for computer delivered exams.
 You will not be able to register after that point.

 - Completion of online registration does not guarantee you an IELTS test place.
 You must also send us the required documents and pay exam fees.